 ***You must do this within 7 days of arriving in the UK***

 - Attend a face to face appointment - see address information here

-***Provided you are a Warwick student and you have booked the first available appointment on the online system (West Midlands) or booked an appointment between October and December (Warwickshire), this step does not need to be completed within 7 days of arriving in the UK, although you must have booked the appointment within that time***
+***Provided you are a Warwick student and you have booked the first available appointment on the online system for the correct police force, this step does not need to be completed within 7 days of arriving in the UK, although you must have booked the appointment within that time***

 The campus of the University of Warwick is split over two regional police forces.
 Where you need to register with the Police will depend on where you are living.
 You will not know this until you arrive on campus, please see below:

 If you live on campus (except Hurst, Lakeside, Heronbank, Sherbourne, Redfern and Cryfield) or in Coventry you need to register with West Midlands.

 If you have not already registered or pre-booked an appointment, please register your details online: